cryptostorage/cryptostorage.com/README.md

 # Introduction
-CryptoStorage is an open-source tool to create offline storage for multiple cryptocurrencies as securely and easily as possible.
-This tool generates [key pairs](https://cryptostorage.com/#faq_key_pair) in your device's browser which can store cryptocurrency without exposing private keys to an internet-connected device.
-Generated key pairs can be printed to paper or saved to file for long-term "cold" storage.
+CryptoStorage is an open-source tool to generate offline storage for multiple cryptocurrencies.
+This tool generates [key pairs](https://cryptostorage.com/#faq_key_pair) in your device's browser which can store cryptocurrency without trusting a third party or exposing private keys to an internet-connected device.
+Generated key pairs can be printed or saved to digital file for easy, long-term storage.

 This tool is security-focused.
-Keys are generated only in your device's browser so funds are never entrusted to a third party.
-Keys can be passphrase-protected and [split into pieces](https://cryptostorage.com/#faq_split_keys) which can be geographically separated so funds are not accessible at any one location.
-[Recommendations](https://cryptostorage.com/#faq_recommendations) are automatically provided to improve the security of the tool's environment.
+All private keys can be passphrase-protected and [split into pieces](https://cryptostorage.com/#faq_split_keys) which can be geographically separated so funds are not accessible at any one location.
+Recommendations are automatically provided to improve the security of the tool's environment.

 # Main Features
-- Create secure offline storage for multiple cryptocurrencies.
+- Generate offline storage for multiple cryptocurrencies.
-- Keys are generated only in your browser so funds are never entrusted to a third party by design.
+- Keys are generated only in your device's browser so funds are never untrusted to a third party by design.
 - 100% open-source, client-side, and free to use.
-- Passphrase-protect all private keys.
+No account necessary.
-- Encrypt Bitcoin and Bitcoin Cash private keys with BIP38.
+- Private keys can be passphrase-protected using [CryptoJS](https://github.com/brix/crypto-js).
+Also supports [BIP38](https://github.com/bitcoinjs/bip38) for Bitcoin and Bitcoin Cash.
-- Split storage into pieces which can be geographically separated so funds are not accessible at any one location.
+- Storage can be split into pieces which can be geographically separated so funds are not accessible at any one location.
-- Create paper wallets or save to file for long-term storage.
+- Print or save to digital file for long-term storage.
-- Follow security recommendations to improve the security of the tool's environment:
+- Recommendations are automatically provided to improve the security of the tool's environment:
 	- Checks if the internet connection is active
 	- Checks if the tool is downloaded and running locally
 	- Checks if the browser is open-source